pnp/cli-microsoft365/docs/docs/cmd/login.md

 : Password for the user.
 Required when `authType` is set to `password`

 `-c, --certificateFile [certificateFile]`
 : Path to the file with certificate private key.
+When `authType` is set to `certificate`, specify either `certificateFile` or `certificateBase64Encoded`

+`--certificateBase64Encoded [certificateBase64Encoded]`
-Required when `authType` is set to `certificate`
+: Base64-encoded string with certificate private key.
+When `authType` is set to `certificate`, specify either `certificateFile` or `certificateBase64Encoded`

 `--thumbprint [thumbprint]`
 : Certificate thumbprint.
 Required when `authType` is set to `certificate`